softwaresaved/recipy-test/Deployment.md

 # Default command to run as part "docker run" if no command is given.
 CMD ["/bin/bash"]
 ```

+lxml and bs4 are installed as side-effects of the above.

 Build image, remembering to put in the `.`: